Fujian tulou: Architecture

 hall for ancestry worshipping, festivals, meetings, weddings, funerals and other ceremonial functions.
-The ground floor plan includes shapes such as circle, semicircle, oval, square, rectangle, and irregular pentagon.
+The ground floor plan includes shapes such as circles, semicircles, ovals, squares, rectangles, and irregular pentagons.

-The foundation of tulou building was built with paved stones on top of compacted earth ground, in two to three tiers.
+The foundation of tulou buildings were built with paved stones on top of compacted earth ground, in two to three tiers.
 There is a circular drain around the top tier foundation to prevent rainwater from damaging the tulou wall.

 In most cases, the weight bearing outer wall of tulou consists of two sections, the lower section is built from cut stone blocks or river cobbles held together with a lime, sand and clay mixture to a height of about one or two meters, depending upon the regional flood water level.
 The compacted earth wall stacked on top of the stone section.
 The construction of earth wall from compacted earth mixed with sticky rice and reinforced with horizontal bamboo sticks was described first in Song dynasty building standard Yingzao Fashi.The walls were built inclined toward the center, such that the natural force of gravity pushes the wall together.
 This inward inclination method was also used in the construction of Pagoda of Fogong Temple.
 The thickness of the tulou wall decreases with height as specified in Yingzao Fashi.
 The bottom two stories of tulou are solid with no window nor gun hole, windows are open only from the third to fifth stories, because rooms at the bottom story served as family storage rooms and the upper stories were living quarters.